Stephen Meakin Fine Arts

-In the spring of 1995 I had just separated from my partner and found myself on a little-known Island called Anegada in the Caribbean Sea.
+In the spring of 1995 I found myself on a little-known Island called Anegada in the Caribbean Sea.
 To all extents this would be an island paradise surrounded by a coral reef with crystal clear waters of turquoise blue teeming with tropical fish.
-I was walking alone along the eastern shoreline weeping for my loss - as one does - when I looked ahead, along the white sandy beach, I could see hundreds of bottles and old rope.
+I was walking alone along the eastern shoreline when I looked ahead I could see hundreds of old plastic bottles and trashed fishing nets.
 It was a plastic wasteland.
 To say I was devastated is an understatement, but at that moment of heart-break and acute sensitivity I realised that 'everything is connected'.
 I returned to England as an Artist with a mission and decided to commit to finding a way to express and illuminate this 'interconnectedness' but not in some abstract way but in a way that was concrete that everybody could understand.
 Before I left the paradise beach I drew my first ever circle in the sand.
 At the exact moment I completed the circle, I felt something touch me that was inexplicable totally beyond anything I had experienced before.
 Really it was like I had a new sense purpose of service together with a deep compassion for the Earth and everything that lives on it.
 Although I had no idea how to express this feeling but it had something to do with the circle.